yipinghuang1991/VBA-Tetris/README.md

 * (Not required) Do not have other Excel running at the same time

 # How To Play
  1. Choose to enable macros when opening the file
  2. Press START buttom to start the game
  3. Press (and hold) Left arrow key to move left
  4. Press (and hold) Right arrow key to move right
  5. Press (and hold) Down arrow key to move downwards
+ 6. Press Space to hard drop
-6. Press Up arrow or X to rotate clockwise
+ 7. Press Up arrow or X to rotate clockwise
-7. Press Control or Z to rotate counterclockwise
+ 8. Press Control or Z to rotate counterclockwise
-7. Press Shift or C to hold piece
+ 9. Press Shift or C to hold piece
-8. Press ESC to end game
+10. Press ESC to end game

 # What's Working
 * Vanilla Level 1 Tetris game (1000 millisecond gravity)
 * Hold piece
+* Hard drop
 * Pause/Resume
 * View 6 incoming shapes
 * 200 millisecond repeat delay